 The board of directors held eight ordinary board meetings and three extraordinary meetings in 2023.
-Average attendance at these board meetings was 99.02%.
+Average attendance at these board meetings was 99,02%.

-There were no changes to the composition of the board of directors in 2023.
-The corporate assembly reelected all members in June 2023.
+In March 2023 Michael Lewis resigned from the board of directors in order to avoid potential conflict of interests following his appointment as CEO in Uniper SE.2 There were no other changes to the composition of the board of directors in 2023.
+The corporate assembly re-elected all members in June 2023.